swapnil7060/swapnil7060/README.md

 - 👋 Hi, I’m @swapnil7060
 - 👀 I’m interested in Software Development , Sustainable Development.
 - 🌱 I’m currently working with Java , Apache Kafka
+-    I would like to explore and contribute to various projects like e-commerce, simple games (less graphical) , browser plugins etc.
 - 😄 Pronouns: Swa-pn-eel

 <!---